Commission on Human Rights and Administrative Justice: Creation and composition

 The 1992 Ghana Constitution directs the legislature to establish a commission with mandate to be The National Human Rights Institution of Ghana, the Ombudsman of Ghana and an Anti-Corruption Agency and Ethics Office for the Public Service of Ghana.
-The commission was duly establish in 1993 with the passage of the CHRAJ Act, Act 456.
+The commission was duly established in 1993 with the passage of the CHRAJ Act, Act 456.

 The commission is made up of a commissioner and two deputy commissioners, who are appointed by the President of Ghana under Article 70 of the Ghanaian constitution.
 The commissioner must be qualified to be a Justice of the Appeal Court and the deputies must be eligible to be justices of the High Court.